symfony/symfony-docs/components/var_dumper.rst

     are supported (``Ctrl. + G`` or ``Cmd. + G``, ``F3``, etc.) When finished, press ``Esc.`` to hide the box again.

+    If you want to use your browser search input, press ``Ctrl. + F`` or ``Cmd. + F`` again while having focus on VarDumper's search input.

+    .. versionadded:: 4.4

+        The feature to use the browser search input was introduced in Symfony 4.4.

 Using the VarDumper Component in your PHPUnit Test Suite
 --------------------------------------------------------